 - 11. Every year base budget estimates are produced and then different inflation factors are applied to the resultant figures to take budgets to out-turn prices.
 It is inevitable that there will be either over or under provision for the full cost of inflation, as prices will vary against the estimates made.
-Efforts have been made to predict the level of inflation in the coming year, although the difficulty in making these predictions is highlighted by inflation remaining low and below the target for, and predictions of, the Monetary Policy Committee.
-The most recent figures for the year to December 2015, released on 19 January, have shown inflation at 0.2%.
-The last time inflation was at the target level of 2% was December 2013 and it has been below that level on a generally declining path since.
-As it is more than 1% below the target the Governor of the Bank of England will be required to write another letter of explanation to the Chancellor of the Exchequer.
-This ongoing low inflation makes any increase in the rate of interest unlikely in the near future. - 12.
-The trend of low inflation and even lower increases in pay has been reversed, with the 2% increase in earnings for the year to November 2015 comfortably exceeding the rate of inflation.
-This means people are now seeing the real value of their earnings increase.
-Higher pay increases are being driven by labour shortages as the employment rate of 74% is the highest since records began in 1971.
-Pay rises in the public sector will not match those in the private sector so the Medium Term Financial Strategy (MTFS) includes an allowance of 1% for pay awards for 2016/17 and 2017/18.
-In the budgets the centrally held vacancy allowance has been increased from 1% to 1.5%.
-This reflects the higher level of salary underspend currently being seen in 2015/16.
+Efforts have been made to predict the level of inflation in the coming year, although the uncertainty around the overall economic position makes this more difficulty.
+We have already seen some growth in inflation being caused by the weakness of the pound after the Brexit vote.
+How the Brexit negotiations proceed and the policy choices of the new president of the United States of America will have implications for the economy of the United Kingdom. - 12.
+The Consumer Price Index (CPI) rose by 1.6% in the year to December 2016, up from 1.2% in November.
+This figure was above market expectations of 1.4% and represents the highest CPI rate since July 2014.
+It is likely that this increasing trend will continue through 2017 and the Bank of England's target rate of 2% will be breached.
+This is likely to result in reductions in real wage growth and restrain household spending.
+Pay increases for the year to November 2016 were running at 2.8%, inclusive of bonuses.
+However, pay rises in the public sector will not match those in the private sector so the Medium Term Financial Strategy (MTFS) includes an allowance of 1.5% for pay awards for 2017/18 and 1% for subsequent years.
+In the budgets the centrally held vacancy allowance has been maintained at 1.5%.
+This reflects the level of salary underspend currently being seen in 2016/17.